How to get them back (10-11 July 2025)

 Participant profile/requirements

-This course is for you if are a mid- to senior-level in-house professional or consultant/trainer/multiplier/educator who helps those who:
+This course is for you if you are

 Learning outcomes